ashispati/MUSIC-8903-2016-assignment3-fastconv/README.md

    \<TestExec binary> FastConv_Test

 Note that the above targets may also be run from within an IDE like Visual Studio or XCode.

+Q. How will you make it clear to the user what amount of memory to allocate for the output?
+Do you need an additional API function?

+A. We have specified in the API a function called getSizeOfTail that returns the length of the reverb tail for the user to allocate memory for that.
+Hence, the user simply needs to have an output buffer of equal length as the input data and then have a reverb tail buffer of length that he/she gets by calling this function.